 20-22 June 2010

-After a lie-in and some noodle soup, I set off from Kuala Lumpur to Penang with my travel buddy and my hosts’ relatives.
+After a lie-in followed by some noodle soup, I set off from Kuala Lumpur to Penang with the Gap Year Buddy.
+Our host family had relatives in Penang and their nephew was taking us back there with him, after his visit to KL.
 Four hours and one ice cream stop later, we arrived, only to receive the unwelcome news that the hotel we hoped to check in to was full.
 Thankfully, and very kindly, our new friends said we could stay with them and promptly took us out for a tour of George Town.
-We wandered along the waterfront, sampling the local food as we went: fish satay, roti tisu (a type of crepe/poppadom-esque bread covered in milk and sugar and that was 3-plates long), chicken tandoori and a sweat tea.
-Penang is famous for its food and it didn’t take us long to realise why.
-After meandering through a mall and picking up some chocolate milk, our first day in the town drew to a close.
-Continue reading “Malaysia Part Two: a journey to Penang”

 After doing my list of the Seven Wonders of the World, I wondered how many UNESCO World Heritage sites I’d seen without knowing it and how many I had left to do.
-It turns out, that out of the 981 preserved cultural and natural landmarks, I have been to 25.
-Only 956 to go then – I may complete my Seven Wonders list first: Continue reading “My UNESCO List”
+It turns out, that out of the 1,121 (as updated) preserved cultural and natural landmarks, I have been to 58.
+Only 1,063 to go then – I may complete my Seven Wonders list first: Continue reading “My UNESCO World Heritage Checklist”

-I think that this is probably a regular feature on bucket lists: Christ the Redeemer, Petra, the Great Wall of China, Chichen Itza, the Taj Mahal and Machu Picchu with either the Pyramids of Giza or the Colosseum taking the last place.
-With the exception of the latter I haven’t been to any.
-Continue reading “My seven wonders of the world”
+I think the seven wonders are probably a regular feature on bucket lists everywhere: Christ the Redeemer, Petra, the Great Wall of China, Chichen Itza, the Taj Mahal, Machu Picchu and the Colosseum – with the Pyramids of Giza taking an honorary position as the last remaining wonder of the ancient world.